 Following a week where much focus was on RCS during Mobile World Congress, Deutsche Telekom announced the launch of joyn to its 35 million mobile users in Germany last week.
-This comes as somewhat of a surprise, as we last reported … Continue reading mobile campaign
+This comes as somewhat of a surprise, as we last reported … Continue reading mobile marketing campaigns

 The messaging world as we once knew it has changed significantly over the last few years with a raft of new services from internet players, device manufacturers and application developers, which all see the value in messaging and have all … Continue reading